 - Renal Dietician

 Q: In short, what do dietitians and nutritionists do on a day-to-day basis?

 Dietitians and nutritionists will help improve people’s lives through food.
 Whether that’s helping people achieve a food or health-related goal or guiding people to the right healthy lifestyle, you will be in the business of making people’s lives better.

 Q: What kind of salary can I expect with an online physical education degree?

-According to the U.S. Bureau of Labor and Statistics, salaries could be:
+According to the U.S. Bureau of Labor and Statistics, the annual median salaries for 2020 were:

 Q: How do I know what career path to take?